 It will have a different consistency after being refrigerated because of the chips.
 Still yummy you’ll want to put into a microwave safe dish.
 Heat for 30 seconds, stir, then again for the same time until warm enough for you.

-Other easy potato ideas you’ll love
+Other easy side dishes you’ll love

 Our air fryer Hasselback potatoes are killer.
 If you have no time, make air fryer frozen hashbrowns with eggs.